dynamic-learning/helper-libraries/README.md

 During the creation of interactive visualization projects, we might have to write pieces of code that can be used across other projects.
 This repository is for compiling such pieces of code as libraries.

 ## How to create a library of your own and  add
-Create a copy of the folder [typescript-starter](https://github.com/dynamic-learning/helper-libraries/tree/main/typescript-starter).
+Create a copy of the folder [typescript-starter](https://github.com/dynamic-learning/helper-libraries/tree/main/typescript-starter) if you are planning to develop the library in typescript, otherwise just do it in plain js.
+Look at the other libraries to see the pattern.
 The basic setup for creating a library is present in it.
 Add code for your library and create a PR.

 ## Libraries added so far